 We are an international professional membership body established to further the discipline and profession of coaching psychology.
 With the growing interest in coaching psychology around the world, The International Society for Coaching Psychology hopes to encourage the development of the theory, research and practice in coaching psychology and support coaching psychologists in their work.
-The international aspect of the Society is reflected in our Honorary Vice Presidents who are based in Australia, Canada, China, Denmark, New Zealand, Portugal, United Kingdom, USA, Greece and, South Africa, Sweden.
+The international aspect of the Society is reflected in our Honorary Vice Presidents who are based in Australia, Canada, China, Denmark, Ireland, Israel, Italy, Korea, New Zealand, Poland, Portugal, United Kingdom, USA, Greece, South Africa, Spain, Sweden and Switzerland.

 WHAT IS COACHING PSYCHOLOGY?

 The practice of coaching psychology may be described as a process for enhancing well-being and performance in personal life and work domains underpinned by models of coaching grounded in established adult and child learning or psychological theories and approaches.
 It is practised by qualified coaching psychologists who have a graduate degree in psychology, relevant post-graduate qualifications, and have undertaken suitable continuing professional development and supervised practice.

 If you are interested in the developing field and profession of coaching psychology do explore our website and consider joining The International Society for Coaching Psychology.
 If you are a graduate psychologist, state or country licensed psychologist you will be able to work towards our international certification or accreditation as a coaching psychologist.
 As a professional body, The Society encourages members to undertake Continuing Professional Development and Education and receive supervision.
 This will be an essential part of the accreditation and certification process.

 The current issue of the Society's publication Coaching Psychology International (CPI) is now available to download in the Members Area of the website.
 For a short time period only this issue can also accessed by clicking here (Vol 7, Issue 1).